DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Related work

 \textbf{Buffer-based sampling strategies.} Prioritised sampling is often applied to off-policy algorithms, where individual interactions within the replay buffer are prioritised \citep{Schaul2015PrioritizedER} or resampled with different goals in multi-goal RL \citep{HER,zhang2020automatic}.
 Prioritised Level Replay \citep[PLR,][]{PLR} instead affects the sampling process of \textit{future} experiences, and is thus applicable to both on- and off-policy algorithms.
-PLR maintains a buffer of training levels and empirically demonstrates that prioritising levels using a scoring function proportional to high value prediction loss results in better sample efficiency and improved ZSG performance.
+PLR maintains a buffer of training levels and empirically demonstrates that prioritising levels using a scoring function proportional to high value prediction loss results in higher sample efficiency and improved ZSG performance.
 Robust PLR \citep[RPLR,][]{Robust-PLR} extends PLR to the UED setting, using DR as its level generation mechanism, while ACCEL \citep{ACCEL} gradually evolves new levels by performing random edits on high scoring levels in the buffer.
-SAMPLR \citep{SAMPLR} proposes to eliminate the distributional shift induced by the prioritisation strategy by modifying \textit{individual interactions} using a second simulator that runs in parallel.
-However SAMPLR is only applicable to settings in which the context distribution is available, whereas ICED can approximate this distribution from a dataset of examples.
+SAMPLR \citep{SAMPLR} proposes to eliminate the distributional shift induced by the prioritisation strategy by modifying individual interactions using a second simulator that runs in parallel.
+However, SAMPLR only applies to settings with direct access to the ground truth context distribution, while DRED learns to approximate this distribution.

-\textbf{Mutual information minimisation in RL.} In prior work, mutual information has been minimised in order to mitigate instance-overfitting, either by learning an ensemble of policies \citep{instance_invariant,E-POMDP}, performing data augmentation on observations \citep{raileanu2021UCB-DrAC,Kostrikov2021ImageAllYouNeed}, an auxiliary objective \citep{mhairiCMID} or introducing information bottlenecks through selective noise injection on the agent model \citep{vib_actor_critic,coinrun}.
-In contrast, our work is the first to draw connections between mutual information minimisation and adaptive level sampling and generation strategies.
+\textbf{Mutual information minimisation in RL.} In prior work, mutual information has been minimised in order to mitigate instance-overfitting, either by learning an ensemble of policies \citep{instance_invariant,E-POMDP}, performing data augmentation on observations \citep{raileanu2021UCB-DrAC,Kostrikov2021ImageAllYouNeed}, an auxiliary objective \citep{mhairiCMID,dunion2024mvd} or introducing information bottlenecks through selective noise injection on the agent model \citep{vib_actor_critic,coinrun}.
+In contrast, our work is the first to draw connections between mutual information minimisation and adaptive level sampling.